Matthew-Abebe/Matthew-Abebe/README.md

 # matthewabebe

 <h3>About Me</h3>
-<p>Hi, my name is Matthew Abebe.
+<p>Hello, my name is Matthew Abebe.
 I am a software developer who is a detail oriented professional that continuously strives to learn new and exciting skills.</p>

 <h3>Technologies</h3>
 <p float="left">